-(5) From October 29, 2010 (initial public offering) to December 31, 2010.
+(4) From October 29, 2010 (initial public offering) to December 31, 2010.

-current year distributions into the next tax year and pay a 4% excise tax on such income.
-Distributions of any such carryover taxable income must be made through a dividend declared prior to filing the final tax return related to the year in which such taxable income was generated in order to count towards the satisfaction of the Annual Distribution Requirement in the year in which such income was generated.
-We may, in the future, make actual distributions to our stockholders of our net capital gains.
+distributions to our stockholders of our net capital gains.
 We can offer no assurance that we will achieve results that will permit the payment of any cash distributions and, if we issue senior securities, we may be prohibited from making distributions if doing so causes us to fail to maintain the asset coverage ratios stipulated by the 1940 Act or if distributions are limited by the terms of any of our borrowings.
 See "Material U.S. Federal Income Tax Considerations."